sul-cidr/trials-of-slavery/src/documents/34 1745 Cupido van Bengalen/34 1745 Cupido van Bengalen SUM.md

-# CUPIDO VAN BENGALEN

-*This episode of burglary and murder of a slave is revealing as much for the incidental details about slave and Khoi life on a settler farm as it is for the main crime.
-These include the existence of specific slave sleeping and living quarters on a large farm,[^1] the use of Khoi labourers for ploughing alongside slaves, the transfer of slaves between relatives during a peak labour season, and the authority of the* knecht *in the owner’s absence.[^2]*
+This episode of burglary and murder of a slave is revealing as much for the incidental details about slave and Khoi life on a settler farm as it is for the main crime.
+These include the existence of specific slave sleeping and living quarters on a large farm,[^1] the use of Khoi labourers for ploughing alongside slaves, the transfer of slaves between relatives during a peak labour season, and the authority of the* knecht *in the owner’s absence.[^2]

-*It is not clear why Cupido van Bengalen killed the slave Francina, possibly because she was in the way when he burgled the farmhouse.[^3] His subsequent suicide may have been out of remorse, as he claimed before he died, or because he realised that he would be captured.
-His accomplice, the Khoi Louis, was reported as ‘mad’ and denied responsibility.[^4]*
+It is not clear why Cupido van Bengalen killed the slave Francina, possibly because she was in the way when he burgled the farmhouse.[^3] His subsequent suicide may have been out of remorse, as he claimed before he died, or because he realised that he would be captured.
+His accomplice, the Khoi Louis, was reported as ‘mad’ and denied responsibility.[^4]

 [^1]: This was relatively rare, since most farmers did not possess enough slaves to warrant a special building for them.
 Slave ‘houses’ are only recorded on the largest farms, Worden 1985: 92-3; Markell 1993:74-6; Shell 1994: 257-58; and Schoeman 2001: 586-88.
 Note that Francina, the female slave, slept in the main farmhouse, separate from the men.